Axion Gamma-Ray Signatures from Quark Matter in Neutron Stars and Gravitational Wave Comparisons: Introduction

 The axion is a well-motivated particle of theoretical physics.
 This light pseudoscalar boson arises as the pseudo Nambu-Goldstone boson of the spontaneously broken $U(1)$ Peccei--Quinn symmetry of quantum chromodynamics (QCD), which explains the absence of the neutron electric dipole moment~\cite{axionBook,chengLi}, and thereby solves the strong $CP$ problem of particle physics~\cite{PQ,wein,wilczek}.
 In addition, it is a possible candidate for cold dark matter~\cite{preskill1983cosmology}.
 Astrophysical searches for axions generally involve constraints from cosmology or stellar evolution~\cite{raffelt,raffeltStellar}.
 Many astrophysical studies placing limits on the axion mass have also considered axion production via photon-to-axion conversion from astrophysical and cosmological sources such as type Ia supernovae and extra-galactic background light~\cite{horns2012hardening,sanchez2009hints,brockway1996sn,csaki2002dimming}.
 Searches for axions from neutron stars, have generally considered the axion-nucleon coupling, but we may now consider the axion-quark-antiquark coupling.
+Axions are deeply related to QCD, which refers to the dynamics of the strong force.
+Asymptotic freedom refers to the observation that the force between particles decreases asymptotically as the energy scale increases and the corresponding length scale decreases.
+Color confinement refers to the interaction force between two color charges remains constant as they are separated.
+Another notable feature of QCD is renormalization, the strength of the interaction running with the energy scale.

 Extended gamma-ray sources have been extensively studied with the Fermi LAT~\cite{lande2012search}, including pulsar wind nebulae and supernova remnants.
 In addition, dark matter in galaxies may be modeled as extended sources of gamma rays~\cite{AbazajianDM}.
 We may note that spatially-extended emission from axions may occur in the vicinity of supernova remnants.
 Decays that occur at a distance from supernova remnants have been considered in Ref.~\cite{giannotti}.
 Here, we consider variation on the point-source neutron star model considered previously, and consider extended emission due to axions decaying at a certain distance away from the source.
-It has been shown in Ref.~\cite{BerenjiAAS2017,BerenjiConstraints} that axion decay may render the neutron star as an extended source of $\simeq 1^\circ$ radius in the sky for a source of $d\lesssim 300$ pc.
+It has been shown in Ref.~\cite{BerenjiAAS2017,BerenjiConstraints1} that axion decay may render the neutron star as an extended source of $\simeq 1^\circ$ radius in the sky for a source of $d\lesssim 300$ pc.